Building a Neural Network from Scratch with Python & NumPy

 return self.a2

-Once we’ve calculated the output for a given input, we often find it’s not as accurate as we’d like.
-Fortunately, the backpropagation algorithm allows us to improve our results.
-This powerful method works backwards through the network, starting from the error, to calculate the loss for each neuron.
-With this information, we can adjust weights and biases incrementally to minimize the error and improve the output.
+Once we have calculated the output for a given input, it will rarely match the target value on the first try.
+The backpropagation algorithm helps us improve this.
+It works backwards through the network, starting from the error, and calculates how much each neuron contributed to it.
+With this information, we can adjust weights and biases step by step to reduce the error.

 def sigmoid_derivative(x):